-The requirements of table 3 and 4 must be met.
+The requirements of table 3 must be met.

-6.5.3 Test of electrical charging
+5.5.3 Test of electrical charging

 The assessment of the electrical charging is performed by the surface resistance on the ready to install component.
-The measurement of the surface resistivity and the discharge resistance has to be performed according to DIN IEC 60093 und DIN IEC 60167 with the electrode array A. The test voltage must be 100 or 1000 V direct current.
-The test report must be compiled according to DIN IEC 60093 and DIN IEC 6016.
+The measurement of the surface resistivity and the discharge resistance has to be performed according to DIN IEC 60093 und DIN IEC 60167.
+The test voltage must be 100 or 1000 V direct current.
+The test report must be compiled according to DIN IEC 60093 and DIN IEC 60166.
 The measurement of the discharge resistance must be performed with 100 V direct current according DIN EN 1081.

-6.5.4 Prototype test of PTFE-expansion joints
+5.5.4 Prototype test of PTFE-expansion joints